robinhood/faust/docs/userguide/streams.rst

 .. seealso::

-    - The :ref:`guide-channels` guide -- fore more information about
+    - The :ref:`guide-channels` guide -- for more information about
       channels and topics.

     - The :ref:`guide-models` guide -- for more information about models